Walk this way (humor)

 "Walk this way" is a recurrent pun in a number of comedy films and television shows.
 It may be derived from an old vaudeville joke that refers to the double usage of the word "way" in English as both a direction and a manner.

 One version of this old joke goes like this: A heavy-set woman goes into a drug store and asks for talcum powder.
-The bowlegged clerk says, "Walk this way," and the woman answers, "If I could walk that way I wouldn't need talcum powder!"
+The bowlegged clerk says, "Walk this way," and the woman answers, "If I could walk that way, I wouldn't need talcum powder!"
+In the 1970's Monty Python's Flying Circus episode "The Buzz Aldrin Show" [S02E04] a man enters a pharmacy asking for aftershave.
+When the chemist replies: "Certainly, sir, walk this way please," the man replies "If I could walk that way I wouldn't need aftershave."